What is Selenium Webdriver?

 - Code line 4: Initialize Firefox by creating an object

-- Code line 11-12: Input text in username and password input boxes
+- Code line 11-12: Enter data into username and password input boxes

 - Selenium is an open-source web-based automation tool.